 It’s time to get our ovens in gear for baking season, my favorite season, autumn.
-I decided to start it out with a big ol’ bang with this Giant Cinnamon Roll from Sarah’s new book, The Sugar Hit.
+I decided to start it out with a big ol’ bang with this Giant Cinnamon Roll from The Sugar Hit.
 It’s a punch of cuteness meets color meets funny.
 It’s loaded with fun-sounding recipes and cute anecdotes that make you wish she was your friend IRL.

 Here are some recipe titles: Like a Fat Kid Loves Cake Milkshake; Homemade Tim Tams (!!!); Filthy Cheat’s Jam Doughnut; Cola Float Ice Cream Cake.